SuvashVK/vc-support/privacy-policy.md

 ## Your Rights

-You may request to access, update, or delete your personal information by contacting us at [Your Contact Email].
+You may request to access, update, or delete your personal information by contacting us at info@visitchangunarayan.com.

 ## Contact Us